 We spent the next 48 hours, playing with 8 pounds of pork, three dozen eggs, 2 avocados, 6 Meyer lemons, 1/2 pound of spinach, and a dozen English muffins.
 The hardest part was getting the thickness of the patty, just right.
 You want it to cook, but not overcook the egg.
 We used cookie cutters to stabilize it.
 We covered it.
 We baked it.
 We pan-fried it.
 Stove-top grilled it.
 You name it; we probably did it.
 Finally, after two days of cooking, and eating pork, we had it.
 It was ready for the final taste test from our trusty taste tester, Ella.
 The patty was perfect, crispy sides, slightly spicy, slightly salty.
 The hollandaise was tart, and buttery.
 The muffin was crispy.
 The sauteed spinach and creamy avocado wrapped it all together.
 And the surprise egg in the middle …………. was runny.
 We had done it, not only created the perfect breakfast sandwich but, also the perfect photo to capture the moment.

 I would like to thank a few people who made all possible:

 Lenny.
 Thank you for being creative.
-You may not be hands on in the kitchen, but the ideas are always flowing, and I love that about you.
-Thank you for always being supportive and for putting up with me, while I chase these wildly, crazy dreams.
+You may not be hands-on in the kitchen, but the ideas are always flowing, and I love that about you.
+Thank you for always being supportive and for putting up with me, while I chase these wild, crazy dreams.
 Thank you for believing in me, that means the world to me.